Fact Check: What’s up with Eldorado Resorts, Inc. (ERI) today

-During the recent trading session for Eldorado Resorts, Inc. (NASDAQ:ERI), the company witnessed their stock drop by $-9.21 over a week and tumble down $-59.11 from the price 20 days ago.
+During the recent trading session for Eldorado Resorts, Inc. (NASDAQ:ERI), the company witnessed their stock rise $3.21 over a week and tumble down $-42.32 from the price 20 days ago.
 When compared to their established 52-week high of $70.74, the high they recorded in their recent session happens to be higher.
 Their established 52-week high was attained by the company on 02/20/20.
-The recent low of $6.02 stood for a -86.78% since 03/18/20, a data which is good for most investors who are looking to take advantage of the stock’s recent rise.
-A beta of 2.08 is also allocated to the stock.
+The recent low of $6.02 stood for a -81.88% since 03/18/20, a data which is good for most investors who are looking to take advantage of the stock’s recent rise.
+A beta of 2.66 is also allocated to the stock.
 Since the beta is greater than one, it implies that the stock is more volatile than the market, a data that traders are keeping close attention to.

-Technical chart claims that Eldorado Resorts, Inc. (ERI) would settle between $9.61/share to $11.46/share level.
-However, if the stock price goes below the $6.27 mark, then the market for Eldorado Resorts, Inc. becomes much weaker.
-If that happens, the stock price might even plunge as low as $4.78 for its downside target.
-The stock is currently in the red zone of MACD, with the indicator reading -7.07.
+Technical chart claims that Eldorado Resorts, Inc. (ERI) would settle between $11.16/share to $11.89/share level.
+However, if the stock price goes below the $9.11 mark, then the market for Eldorado Resorts, Inc. becomes much weaker.
+If that happens, the stock price might even plunge as low as $7.79 for its downside target.
+The stock is currently in the red zone of MACD, with the indicator reading -0.81.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at Morgan Stanley, assumed coverage of ERI assigning Overweight rating, according to their opinion released on November 19.
 Susquehanna, analysts launched coverage of Eldorado Resorts, Inc. (NASDAQ:ERI) stock with a Neutral recommendation, according to their flash note issued to investors on July 24.
 Analysts at Wolfe Research released an upgrade from Peer Perform to Outperform for the stock, in a research note that dated back to June 25.

-ERI equity has an average rating of 2, with the figure leaning towards a bullish end.
-10 analysts who tracked the company were contacted by Reuters.
-Amongst them, 2 rated the stock as a hold while the remaining 8 were split even though not equally.
-Some analysts rate the stock as a buy or a strong buy while no rated it as a sell.
-8 analysts rated Eldorado Resorts, Inc. (NASDAQ:ERI) as a buy or a strong buy while not a single analyst advised that investors should desist from purchasing the stock or sell them if they already own the company’s stock.
+ERI equity has an average rating of 42.002e, with the figure leaning towards a bullish end.
+1510 analysts who tracked the company were contacted by Reuters.
+Amongst them, 121 rated the stock as a hold while the remaining 1389 were split even though not equally.
+Some analysts rate the stock as a buy or a strong buy while others rated it as a sell.
+282 analysts rated Eldorado Resorts, Inc. (NASDAQ:ERI) as a buy or a strong buy while 210 advised that investors should desist from purchasing the stock or sell them if they already own the company’s stock.

 Eldorado Resorts, Inc. (ERI)’s current-quarter revenues are projected to climb by nearly -6.5% to hit $587090, based on current consensus estimate.
 The firm’s full-year revenues are expected to expand by over 252.9% from $2.53 billion to a noteworthy $8.92 billion.
 At the other end of the current quarter income statement, Eldorado Resorts, Inc. is expected to see its adjusted earnings surge by roughly -38.8% to hit $0.3 per share.
 For the fiscal year, ERI’s earnings are projected to climb by roughly 16.5% to hit $1.2 per share.